OwnGoalStudio/XXTouchElite/docs/tutorial/ready-to-develop.md

 ---
-sidebar_position: 3
+sidebar_position: 4
 ---

-# Ready for Development
+# Ready to Develop

 To get started with script development, you need to have a laptop or desktop computer with Safari or Chrome installed.